An Ultimate Guide to 2025 DELF & DALF Exam

 What is the difference between DELF and DALF?

 The French Ministry of Education offers DELF and DALF diplomas to certify the French language mastery of non-native speakers.
-So, both are equally admitted and serve as valuable credentials.
+Both are equally admitted and serve as valuable credentials.

 While they share similarities, they differ in terms of levels and purposes.